tomalatomas/munifi_notes/README.md

 Using pattern of Organization Hierarchies for multiple structures gets hard to use with many associations.
 Organization Structure pattern is introduced

+---

-#### Organization Structure
+### Organization Structure

 ![](images/lecture2/orgstruct.png)

 Pattern of Org.
 Hier. is extended with class insted of self reflection (recursion).

-Two relationships then describe parent and subsidiary organization structures (Described on university structure image as lines).
-After introducing extending analytical class, we can associate another data with it (e.g. OrganizationStructuryType for classifying the line, TimePeriod).
+- Two relationships then describe parent and subsidiary organization structures (Described on university structure image as lines)
+- After introducing extending analytical class, we can associate another data with it (e.g. OrganizationStructuryType for classifying the line, TimePeriod).

 Summary for university organization hierarchies image:

-- OrganizationStructure represents lines
 - OrganizationStructureType represents color (type) of individual lines

+- **Organization** (OperatingUnit, Region, Division, SalesOffice) - individual subjects in organizations (rectangles)
+- **OrganizationStructure**- represents relationships (lines), which organization is superior to which organization
+  - This information can contain Timeperiod and reference to hierarchy for this relationship
+  - TimePeriod allows us to record changes in the organization structure over time.
-- Organization represents rectangles
+- **OrganizationStructureType**
+  - Represents different hierarchies
+  - Adding a new hierarchy is adding a new instance of OrganizationStructureType

 Example:

 - Two organizational structures of the company: sale vs. PR
 - From the sale point of view, there are two shops, in Brno and Prague.
 Brno sales office is subordinated to Moravia division, Prague sale office is subordinated to Bohemia division.
 - From the PR point of view, both sale offices are subordinated to the common central office

 ![Alt text](images/lecture2/orgstrexample.png)

 Suitable for **multiple** organizational hierarchies or hierarchies **changing in time** (and we want to capture these changes)